pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

     pycom.rgbled(0xffffff) # and now white

 It's that simple.
 Now let’s write a more complex program.
-First, reset the board by doing right click on the console, and pressing Reset.
+First, reset the board by right clicking on the console, and pressing Reset.

-.. #todo: add video/animation here

 Try to determine what the next code does: